PhD, APRN, WHNP-BC

 Amanda Allen is the Vice President of Operations at Integrated Care Professionals.
 She joined ICP in July 2018 and has worked hard to learn the challenges and opportunities for excellence in and the skilled nursing and long-term care settings.
 Amanda has strengthened our compliance program while exemplifying accountability and teamwork.

 Amanda studied Public Relations at The University of Central Arkansas and later received her Master’s Degree from The University of Arkansas at Little Rock in Applied Communication Studies.

 Beginning her career in the behavioral health field, Amanda worked in compliance and healthcare management for 10+ years in various settings from residential care to acute admissions and outpatient services.
 Amanda oversaw numerous accreditation and audit processes from the state level and The Office of Long-Term Care to The Joint Commission and CMS.
 Amanda also managed the implementation of a new outpatient substance abuse treatment program in Little Rock.

 Growing up in an Air Force family, she moved every year as a child but kept her Arkansas roots.
-Amanda has been a Little Rock resident for 15 years.
+Amanda has been a Little Rock resident for 18 years.
 Amanda and her husband, Jason wed in 2003.
-They have three children: ages 13, 11, and 8- keeping her family very busy with academics, soccer, and swim team.
+They have three children: ages 16, 13, and 11- keeping her family very busy with academics, teen social lives, and swim team.
 Her hobbies include reading, knitting, hiking, TV, and movies.
 She also loves planning fun getaways and traveling with her family and loved ones.

 Vice President of Business Development